mksunny1/eventiveness/readme.md

 4. Eventivity

-This is the main library of this framework.
-Eventivity enables simple and explicit reactivity by simply wrapping normal functions and statements with appropriate calls.
-See the usage notes.
+Eventivity enables simple and explicit reactivity using functions, arrays,  objects and statements which are all provided by the user.
+A simple example is shown in the usage notes.
+Some other use-cases can be found in the 'accounts' example.

 5. Domitory

 Domitory exports a set of pragmatic functions (and a class) for enhancing some traditional DOM apparatus.
 Some of these may likely be assimilated into the Javascript standard eventually.

 6. Actribute

-Actribute provides a more widely supported, flexible and powerful alternative to extending built-in HTML elements.
+Actribute provides a more widely supported, flexible and powerful alternative to extending built-in HTML elements, exposing an almost similar interface.

 ## Installation